-They pound the streets every day, carrying all our weight, so it's hardly surprising that sometimes our feet complain.
-So don't fling on any old shoes without a thought - your footwear options could be key to your foot health.
+Our feet pound the streets every day, carrying all our weight, so it's hardly surprising that sometimes we experience foot pain.
+So don't fling on any old shoes without a thought - your footwear options could have a high impact on your foot health.

-Bunions - those unsightly V-shaped lumps at the base of your big toe - can cause pain, rubbing, inflammation and even infection over the skin.
+Bunions - those unsightly V-shaped lumps at the base of your big toe - can cause skin rubbing, infection, pain and inflammation. .
 They can also make it hard to find shoes to fit.
 Doctors used to think they were all down to wearing tight pointy shoes.
 But while these can undoubtedly make matters worse, it's more often an inherited tendency to weakness in the joint, or arthritis, that triggers bunions in the first place.

 Do you cut your toenails down at the edges?
 Just - don't - ever!
 It's a major cause of painful ingrowing toenails, which usually happen when the side of the nail grows into the tender flesh.
 Caught early, letting the toenail grow out (soaking and teasing out the nail every evening with a cotton bud) may solve the problem.
 You can find out more details of how to go about it in our leaflet on ingrowing toenails.

 Otherwise, antibiotics and sometimes surgery to cut away the edge of your nail may be needed.
 It's usually done by a podiatrist or 'podiatric surgeon'.
 Podiatrists can help with corns, verrucas, ingrowing toenails, toenail clipping and a host of other foot problems - often on the NHS.
 Unfortunately, budget restrictions within the NHS means that services are decided by the authorities in individual regions, and some have stopped commissioning services such as toenail cutting, or limited services to people with specific conditions such as diabetes.